anubrotoGhose/ArgenticBlog/README.md

-# IPL-Stats-Explorer
+# ArgenticBlog

-In the IPL-Stats-Explorer directory, follow these steps to run the application:
+In the ArgenticBlog directory, follow these steps to run the application:

 ## First-Time Setup